liyan2015/AdaptiveBatchHE/README.md

 <img src="fig/fuzzyworkflow.jpg" align="center" width="100%"/>
 </p>

-The code in the folder *fuzzy logic* is used to obtain the key size of the client.
+The code in the folder [fuzzy logic](https://github.com/liyan2015/AdaptiveBatchHE/tree/main/fuzzy%20logic) is for determining the HE key size of clients.

 `fuzzy_logic_main.py` is the main function.

-There are three input, namely, input_NS, input_TR, and input CC.
+There are three inputs: `input_NS`, `input_TR`, and `input_CC`.

 Their values are between 0 and 1.